NOTE: This blog is Obsolete

-SAP Cloud Platform Integration (#SAPCPI) has enabled all the customers, irrespective of the license types, to consume JMS and AS2 adapters on their tenants.
+SAP Cloud Integration (#SAPCPI) has enabled all the customers, irrespective of the license types, to consume JMS and AS2 adapters on their tenants.

 All the CPEA (Cloud Platform Enterprise Agreement) / Enterprise Edition customers would get these capabilities (JMS and AS2 adapters) by default on their tenants.
 Customers with other license types (subscription) need to buy SAP Enterprise Messaging (8005999) as an a-la-cart option to activate these adapters.
 Required steps are mentioned in this blog.